USE CASES·ENTERPRISE

 INTELLIGENCE.

 Ship logs at line rate.
 Query hot data in milliseconds.
 No ILM policy puzzles, no shard tuning, no Logstash pipeline.
-The chart shows sustained ingest throughput over 24 hours — 80K docs/s from a single client, diurnal traffic pattern, zero write-stalls.
+The chart shows a 24-hour diurnal ingest pattern — XERJ sustains it with zero write-stalls, and ingests 1.5–1.7× faster than Elasticsearch in the reproducible benchmark.

 SRE · DEVOPS · PLATFORM ENGINEERING